Germenzi/gdECS/README.md

 Simple ECS addon for godot v3.5.1

 This addon doesn't focus on performance, due to it was written on GDScript, so there is no point to count msecs and care about memory etc.
-Main target is simple api and usability, so this is good choice for prototyping and acquaintance with ECS basic concepts.
+Main target is simple api and usability, so feel free to change the code the way you want.

 :exclamation: code snippets like `some_class.function(param:int=0)` doesn't fit GDScript syntax and represents only for methods signature demonstration